mxjeonsg/luna-project/README.md

 ## So, you think you're making a Twitter killer?
 Nah, more like a time killer.
+Elaborating further: Watching the current Twitter state, it's users (basically Twitter is mostly the dumpster where all the stupidest people on Earth commune together to leave the Earth with a reminder to the upcoming generations that stupid brainless with (higher than needer or lesser than needed) cromosome count existed forever.)
+So I want to make a Social Network I'd like to use when I feel like using Social Networks.

 ## What technologies you used here?
 - For the backend: